-Wipe Fingerprint Smudges from Gun Safe for Your Safety
+Right Way to Wipe Fingerprint Smudges from a Gun Safe

 This is one of the basic practices in keeping your biometric safe functioning well.
 You have to wipe your fingerprint smudges from it for your own safety!
 You will find that it will also extend the life of your gun safe.

 Let’s first take a look at the way that biometrics work.
 Biometrics are automated methods used in the recognition of persons based on their physiological or behavioral characteristics.
 These can include fingerprints, handwriting, iris, voice, and hand geometry.

 Basically, the fingerprint scanner on your gunsafe works by recognizing your unique physical attribute.
 In this case, it’s your fingerprint.

 This is because no two fingerprints are exactly alike, not even among identical twins.
 The fingerprint scanner has two basic jobs: